Effective Leptophilic WIMPs at the $e^+e^-$ collider: Collider search prospects of Leptophilic DM

-In Table~\ref{tab:cut-flow} we have tabulated the signal for Majorana DM and background event cross-sections with the cuts employed following the sequence mentioned above.
-We find, after applying $\mathcal{C}_4$ we are left with considerable final state signal event cross-section.
-The background cross-section albeit larger than any the signal cross-section, but still gives rise to a large significance typically for the lighter DM with large production cross-section.
-A similar observation can be made for Dirac DM from table~\ref{tab:cut-flow-dirac}, although we require higher CM energy to produce them as dictated by relic density and direct search constraints.
-We also quote the efficiency factor $\epsilon=\frac{\sigma^{\tt sig}}{\sigma^{\tt prod}}$, which depicts the loss of events in the process of employing selection cuts on the final state events, where $\sigma^{\tt prod(sig)}$ denotes the production (signal)-level cross-section.
-The significance of signal events with respect to SM backgrounds $\sigma=\frac{S}{\sqrt{S+B}}$ is plotted in terms of luminosity in Fig.~\ref{fig:signi}.
-Here $S(=\sigma^{\tt sig}\times\mathcal{L})$ denotes the number of signal (final state) events for a given luminosity, while $B$ corresponds to the number of background events at the same luminosity.
+The signal significance ($\sigma=\frac{S}{\sqrt{S+B}}$) is then plotted in terms of luminosity in Fig.~\ref{fig:signi}.
 We see that mass of the DM plays a crucial role; while for a luminosity of 1 $\text{fb}^{-1}$, BP1 (red line) with $\mchi=70$ GeV can reach 5$\sigma$ significance, BP2 (red dashed) with $\mchi=112$ GeV requires at least $\mathcal{L}> 10^3~\text{fb}^{-1}$ to be probed with 5$\sigma$ confidence.
 The signal cross-section for BP4 and BP5 (Dirac case) is smaller than BP1 and larger than BP2 (although with a different CM energy), so are the discovery reaches at those points, as shown by blue thick and dashed lines.

 It is useful to study the interplay of collider vs non-collider bounds in the context of effective operator as this provides information about the reach for different experiments in probing the DM parameter space.
 For hadrophilic DM such a study has been performed in many instances (for example, in~\cite{Belyaev:2018pqr}).
 Here we would like to illustrate such an example by considering a single operator in action in context of leptophlic DM scenario.
 In Fig.~\ref{fig:summary} we show the complementarity of direct search sensitivity to that of the collider search in mono-photon final state for the operator $\mathcal{O}^6_{DL}$ in DM mass ($\mchi$) versus NP scale ($\Lambda$) plane.
 The gray shaded region is discarded from the XENON1T exclusion limit, while along the black dashed straight diagonal line the Planck observed relic density is satisfied.
 The black, red, green and orange solid curves indicate 3$\sigma\equiv\frac{S}{\sqrt{S+B}}$ confidence limit at the ILC for a CM energy of $\sqrt{s}=1$ TeV, corresponding to luminosities $\mathcal{L}=\{10,100,300,500\}\,\text{fb}^{-1}$ respectively.
 Note that, all the collider confidence contours converge at $\mchi\simeq\sqrt{s}/2\sim 500$ GeV for a CM energy of 1 TeV.
 It is easy to understand that with larger luminosity the collider sensitivity overpowers the direct detection.